Dominion theology: Catholic integralism

 In recent years, a "revived Catholic integralism" has been noted among the younger generation of Catholics writing for websites such as The Josias.
-Integralism could be said to merely be the modern continuation of the traditional Catholic conception of church–state relations that was elucidated by Pope Gelasius I and expounded upon throughout the centuries until the Syllabus of Errors, which condemned the idea that the separation of church and state is a moral good.
+Integralism could be said to merely be the modern continuation of the traditional Catholic conception of church–state relations elucidated by Pope Gelasius I and expounded upon throughout the centuries until the Syllabus of Errors, which condemned the idea that the separation of church and state is a moral good.
 For example, some Catholics have praised the actions of Pius IX in the 1858 Mortara case in which he ordered the abduction of a six-year-old Jewish boy who had been baptized without his parents' consent.
-A systematic account of Catholic integralism as a coherent political philosophy has recently been written by the Catholic theologians Thomas Crean and Alan Fimister in their work, 'Integralism: a manual of political philosophy'.
+A systematic account of Catholic integralism as a coherent political philosophy has been written by the Catholic theologians Thomas Crean and Alan Fimister: Integralism: a manual of political philosophy.

 Today, the Catholic Church's political treaties with various countries, known as concordats, are criticized by some liberal and democratic human rights groups for advancing Catholic integralism.
-There are over 200 concordats currently in force.
-Some of the concordats explicitly guarantee that Catholicism is recognized as the official religion of state in several countribut and others grant historical recognition of the Catholic faith and grant certain rights and privileges to the Church.
+More than 200 concordats are in force.
+Some of them explicitly guarantee that Catholicism is recognized as the official religion of state in several countries and others grant historical recognition of the Catholic faith and grant certain rights and privileges to the Church.